Suraj-Mohapatra/maven-github-workflows/README.md

 # maven-github-workflows
-A dummy Maven project acts as a template for creating other GitHub repositories.
+a Maven project demonstrating automated build and publish to GitHub Packages using GitHub Actions workflows.